risatrix/yourdailyvergil/README.md

 5. Grab the English translation for a successfully retreived Latin phrase, and add it to the output.
 6. Make the ultimate output a Tweet.
-Note that you can program the rest of the functionality without having to worry about that part, or any output.
+Note that you can program the rest of the functionality without having to worry about that part.

 I used Node (a kind of Javascript), but the first five tasks can be accomplished in any programming language -- making the input show up in the console means you don't have to futz with HTML.